MARN-5895/Website/lectures/01_unixshell/README.md

 we also use two commands: `cp` (copy) and `mv` (move).
 These commands also accept optional flags, which modify the output.
 For example, `ls` lists the name of files and sub-directories in a specific directory, `ls -l` lists the files in long-format (showing the size of each file, among other things).
 I will demonstrate the use of these commands in class and you will practice their use in an assignment.
-Here's a [comprehensive cheatsheet](https://github.com/LeCoupa/awesome-cheatsheets/blob/master/languages/bash.sh).

 ![](img/vsc_terminal.png)